Randomblock1/caffeinate2/README.md

 Settings are stored in `~/Library/Application Support/caffeinate2/tray.toml`.

+**Start at login** writes `~/Library/LaunchAgents/com.randomblock1.caffeinate2-tray.plist` and takes effect at the next login (the tray does not start a second instance immediately).
+The menu toggle and the CLI flags below use the same LaunchAgent:

+`caffeinate2-tray --install-launch-agent`

+`caffeinate2-tray --uninstall-launch-agent`

+`caffeinate2-tray --launch-agent-status`

 Unsigned binaries may require running from Terminal once (right-click → Open) or allowing in Privacy & Security.

 ## Entirely mode (no repeated sudo)